raulcanodev/portfolio-2024/src/content/blog/refactoring-code-good-practices.md

 ### 2. Enhance code maintainability

-Makes it easier to maintain and update the codebase.
+Make it easier to maintain and update the code.
 By breaking down large functions into smaller, more manageable pieces, you can make it easier to fix bugs and add new features.

 ### 3. Increase code scalability